Written as a “reminder”

 In the next verse, once the work has begun, Bernart states, “Now the people of all Ponape were happy and assembled to help them with their work.
 Here was their work — building up stones which they obtained.
 They made some large rows of houses and some small ones, building them up out of the sea, making them rectangular with four corners.”
 (As explained earlier, these were not “houses” but man-made islets, and the “stones” were the basaltic crystals that had broken off the island’s volcanic cliffs.)

 None of the historical narratives of Pohnpei’s history that I have read account for the substantial economy necessary to support the construction of Nan Madol.
 The explanation that it was some sort of religious site begs the same question.
 Bernart lists seven of what he calls “the Lords of Teleur,” or rulers after Oljopa.
-At thirty years each, this would measure a period of at least two hundred years of construction.
+At thirty years each, this would measure a period of at minimum two hundred years of construction.
 Archaeologists suggest a much longer period of perhaps five hundred years or more.
 Even considering a much larger population, the longer the period, the more sophisticated the economy must have been to sustain itself.
 We know that during this period, far to the southwest in Melanesia, people had developed sophisticated circles of trade stretching over hundreds of miles of open ocean.
-Watch for more history on this and on how Pohnpeians may have moved the stones to construct the city in subsequent posts.
 Suffice it to say that Micronesian proas have but one sail while Melanesian proas from certain areas currently have at least two sets of sails.

-Petersen relates tales of “continuing contact with outsiders,” saying, “The impact of these visits by outsiders was recorded in the earliest name given to that part of the island now known as Sokehs: Pwapwalik, which means that it was the area where foreign (liki) languages (pwapwa) were spoken by foreign peoples.”
-Petersen writes that when he asked Damian Primo (one of his informants) “about Sokehs’ reputation as a haven for foreigners, he replied that the reputation did not apply solely to Sokehs.
+Petersen relates tales of “continuing contact with outsiders.”
+Saying, “the impact of these visits by outsiders was recorded in the earliest name given to that part of the island now known as Sokehs: Pwapwalik.
+This means that it was the area where foreign (liki) languages (pwapwa) were spoken by foreign peoples.”
+Petersen writes that he asked Damian Primo (one of his informants) “about Sokehs’ reputation as a haven for foreigners.
+He replied that the reputation did not apply solely to Sokehs.
 All Pohnpei has had visitors from abroad, he said, and welcomed the things they brought from distant places.”

 Under what sort of leadership was the city constructed?